How to deal with a toxic manager

 Change of perspective

-While trying to find a solution, you will change your own perspective.
+If you try to find a constructive solution to your difficult situation, you will change your own perspective.

-You will remove negativity and defensiveness from the equation.
+You remove negativity and defensiveness from the equation.

 For example, during our call, James received an email from his manager with feedback on his work.
 James became visibly upset.
 He felt treated unfairly.